-Table 49 through Table 61 describe the incremental first costs for each submeasure.
+Table 30, Table 31, Table 33, and Table 37 describe the incremental first costs for case.

-Case 1: DX CRAC with Air Economizer Case
+2.4.3.1 Case 1: DX CRAC with Air Economizer Case

 Costs for this submeasure were obtained from air containment vendors and construction projects with which Statewide CASE Team members were involved.
 While there are many types of aisle containment products available on the market, such as strip curtains or aisle enclosures, the Statewide CASE Team used costs for a return air chimney style containment product, which can be installed on a per-server-rack basis and is therefore scalable for both small and large computer rooms.
-See Figure 7 for an example of this product.
+See Figure 5 for an example of this product.
 This type of containment strategy is also more expensive than other containment options such as strip curtains, so the cost-effectiveness results presented in this report are thought to be conservative.
 Incremental costs for this submeasure include the following items:

-• Server rack with solid rear door versus server rack with perforated rear door.

-- Return air chimney ducted from each server rack to a return air plenum - Combined costs of the above two items ranges from about \$500 per rack to \$2,200 per rack, with the average cost being \$1,400 per rack - Labor time to install the return air chimney: assumed two hours per server rack at a rate of \$175 per hour - No incremental costs were assumed for selecting and operating the CRAC at warmer air economizer temperatures.
+- Server rack with solid rear door versus server rack with perforated rear door. - Return air chimney ducted from each server rack to a return air plenum - Combined costs of the above two items ranges from about \$500 per rack to \$2,200 per rack, with the average cost being \$1,400 per rack - Labor time to install the return air chimney: assumed two hours per server rack at a rate of \$175 per hour - No incremental costs were assumed for selecting and operating the CRAC at warmer air economizer temperatures.